Did you know?

 Condensation is not the only cause of damp

-‘Penetrating damp’ is caused by moisture coming into the house through leaking or cracked pipework, a damaged roof, blocked guttering, gaps around window frames and cracked or defective rendering and brickwork.
+‘Penetrating damp’ can be caused by moisture coming into the house through leaking or cracked pipework, a damaged roof, blocked guttering, gaps around window frames and cracked or defective rendering and brickwork.
 All these problems can be remedied.

 ‘Rising damp’ is due to a defective (or non-existent) damp course.
 This will leave a ‘tidemark’ about a metre above the floor.